apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     access timing in some way???
   2017-12-30:  Completed implementation of an Ethernet driver.
 Untested as
     of this writing.
-Also added the netnsh configuration will, eventually, be used to test the Ethernet diver.
+Also added the netnsh configuration will, eventually, be used to test the Ethernet driver.
+  2018-01-01:  There Ethernet driver appears to be fully functional although
+    more testing is certainly needed.

   There is still no support for the Accelerometer, SPIFI, or USB.
-There are complete but not-yet-functional SD card and Ethernet drivers.
+There is a complete but not-yet-functional SD card.
 There is a partial SPI driver, but no on-board SPI devices to test it.

 Configurations
 ==============